-(Q4) When you buy two coupons at prices of 87 and 70, respectively, and sell four coupons at the prices of $\{80, 100, 90, 80\}$, respectively, during the trading period of 3 minutes, then your experimental earning is calculated as follows:
+(Q4) When you buy two coupons at prices of 87 and 70, respectively, and sell four coupons at the prices of {80, 100, 90, 80}, respectively, during the trading period of 3 minutes, then your

-12In the presentation, the concrete numbers for v_1, \ldots, v{10} and for bids to buy and offers to sell are provided to practice the following questions.
+&lt;sup>13In the presentation, the concrete numbers for $v_1, \ldots, v{10}$ and for bids to buy and offers to sell are provided to practice the following questions.
 A set of numbers is different for each subject.

-Experimental earning = Fixed revenue $-(v_1 + v_2 + v_3 + v_4 + v_5 + v_6 + v_7)$ Total production costs +(80 + 100 + 90 + 80) - (87 + 70).
+Experimental earning = Fixed revenue

+$$-(v_1 + v_2 + v_3 + v_4 + v_5 + v_6 + v_7)$$

+Total production costs

+$$+(80 + 100 + 90 + 80) - (87 + 70)$$

 Sales from selling coupons

+Amount spent for buying coupons

-729 If you feel comfortable with these questions, you are now ready!
+If you feel comfortable with these questions, you are now ready!

-730 Procedures
+Procedures

-Step 1: Your production costs for 10 units, fixed revenue, and the initial number of coupons will be announced to you.
-This information does not change over the experiment and may or may not be the same as other participants.

-- Step 2: You are asked to determine the offers to sell and bids to buy as well as whether or not you accept the best buy bids and sell offers throughout the trading duration of 3 minutes. - Step 3: After the trading stage, you must check how many coupons you hold and your experimental earning on the sheet in that experimental period. - Step 4: Move to the next period and the same procedure will be repeated until the experimenter announces the end of the experiment. - Step 5: Finally, the total experimental earnings will be calculated, and the experimenters will apply an exchange rate to identify the real cash payment to you.
+- Step 1: Your production costs for 10 units, fixed revenue, and the initial number of coupons will be announced to you.
+This information does not change over the experiment and may or may not be the same as other participants. - 759 Step 2: You are asked to determine the offers to sell and bids to buy as well as whether or not you accept the best buy bids and sell offers throughout the trading duration of 3 minutes. - Step 3: After the trading stage, you must check how many coupons you hold and your experimental earning on the sheet in that experimental period. - Step 4: Move to the next period and the same procedure will be repeated until the experimenter announces the end of the experiment. - Step 5: Finally, the total experimental earnings will be calculated, and the experimenters will apply an exchange rate to identify the real cash payment to you.

 It is very important that you clearly understand these instructions.

 Please raise your hand if you have any questions.

 Please do not talk with other participants during the experiment.
 If there are no questions, we start the practice and real rounds.

+Table 6 about here.]

-746 [Table 7 about here.]747 [Table 8 about here.]
+Table 7 about here.]